Here we are— Part TWO of sustainable agriculture learning with a real life example in the geographical region of Iowa! So much fun research to share!

 Many Environmentalists, pointing nitrogen fertilizer and its use, are frustrated.
 The Union of Concerned Scientists is sure that policy and laws are the problem.
 The say that regardless of what the the federal government or agribusiness was TRYNG TO DO, they have had the perverse effect of encouraging the overapplication of nitrogen fertilizer and causing detrimental environmental costs.

 Smaller- Scale Farmers

-Specifically in this group is the Iowa Farmers Union.
-They specialize in responsible nitrogen application/identifying overapplication, management on farms, and long term water/land quality of Iowa.
+A notable group of small farmers in Iowa is the Iowa Farmers Union.
+They specialize in responsible nitrogen application/identifying over-application, management on farms, and long term water/land quality of Iowa.
 Made up of small Iowan family farmers who are intent on farm bill betterment, they’re environmentalists because they have to be.
 If they decide not to be, their view is that their land will be degraded by chemicals and climate.
 They state that, “The IFU is a grassroots member organization of family farmers and ranchers, advocates, and consumers committed to promoting family agriculture in Iowa,”… and they want their farms back.

 Taxpayers look at first like they bridge the Environmental-Cornucopian Gap.
 But, since they’re money-driven their ideologies lie with Environmentalists— this time.

 The Environmental Working Group describes a 1985 “conservation compact” between farmers and taxpayers aimed to reduce water pollution.
 This “conservation compact” created an agreement that farmers would prevent pollution and soil erosion in return for taxpayer investment in the form of farm subsidies.